 Interestingly, there was a study performed by the Cornell Lab of Ornithology regarding which direction is best for a birdhouse.
 Citizens across the U.S. participated and sent in the information they collected by what they had observed, and it showed that in more northern states, Eastern bluebirds preferred a birdhouse facing the east.
 Why?
 Well, scientists at Cornell believe it is because the sun rises in the east.
 With the birdhouse facing the sun as it rises, this helps introduce warmth early on in the day, which proved beneficial on those somewhat chilly nights that can occur in those more northern states.
 This brings us to the next point as to why birdhouses facing east are helpful; the sunrise provides warmth after losing all that heat overnight that was attained during the day.

 One more thing you should consider regarding the direction of the birdhouse is to make sure it is not facing any bird feeders or birdbaths.
-The amount of activity that occurs during the day with all the different birds (and even squirrels, deer, etc.) visiting those locations can stress out the house’s occupants, especially when they have young ones they are trying to protect.
+The amount of activity that occurs during the day with all the different birds (and even squirrels, deer (read here about the dead deer symbolism), etc.) visiting those locations can stress out the house’s occupants, especially when they have young ones they are trying to protect.

 More instructions for placing the birdhouse correctly